 The Bristol Museum and Art Gallery - holds collections of not just regional, but national and international importance.
 It has been awarded 'designated status' by the government - the classification of being regarded an outstanding museum.
-It is set in a beautiful building and really has something for everyone throughout its seven art galleries.
+It is set in a beautiful building and really has something for everyone for places to go in Bristol throughout its seven art galleries.
 Find out about dinosaurs, fossils, minerals, archaeology, geology and wildlife and even the Ancient Egyptians!
 And, if you have little ones with you, make sure you visit the Curiosity – discovery area for the under-fives on the ground floor (it closes 30 minutes before the rest of the museum).

-M Shed is fantastic and relatively new on the list of Bristol tourist attractions as it opened in 2011 and incorporated many of the exhibits of the old Bristol Industrial Museum.
+M Shed is fantastic and relatively new on the list of places to go in Bristol museums as it opened in 2011 and incorporated many of the exhibits of the old Bristol Industrial Museum.
 It’s free and a fun place to visit, and in a great location, so you really can’t miss it if you are in central Bristol.
 The building is an old transit shed called the ‘M Shed’ which is where it gets its name.
 It has a range of exhibits showing the working life of the docks and what it has been like to live in the city over the years, through the recollections of the people who shaped the city.
 One of the favourite exhibits is the old bus where you can visit the upper deck, and also listen to stories of the drivers and passengers.

 M Shed is a great space to visit for all ages, and once you are in the area we recommend lunch or a drink afterwards at one of the pop up bars and restaurants next door.
 Also look out for the Matthew of Bristol, a replica ship which is normally moored outside the museum, and is free to visit, so climb on board and have a look around.

 Address - Princes Wharf, Wapping Road, Bristol, BS1 4RN